 Managing a condition like diabetes isn’t easy, but you can certainly get a handle on it.
 You just have to know the proper methods to take care of yourself, which, in the case of diabetes, extends to foot care.
-Below, we dive into the dos and don’ts of diabetic foot care, so you’ll know how to take care of your feet best.
+Below, we dive into the diabetic foot care tips, so you’ll know how to take care of your feet best.
 Read on to learn how to manage this aspect of your lifestyle.

 The Things You Should Do